panzerdp/dmitripavlutin.com/content/posts/053-react-fetch/index.md

 Async data fetching requires extra-effort to fit into the declarative nature of React.
 Step by step React improves to minimize this extra-effort.

 Lifecycle methods, hooks, and suspense are approaches to fetch data in React.
-I'll describe them with examples and demos, distill the benefits and drawbacks of each one.
+I'll describe them in examples and demos, distill the benefits and drawbacks of each one.

 Knowing the ins and outs of each approach makes will make you better at coding async operations.